 File upload vulnerabilities can occur when a web application allows users to upload files without proper validation or security controls in place.
 This can lead to various security issues, such as the execution of malicious code or the exposure of sensitive data.

-To protect against file upload vulnerabilities in Rails, ensure that proper validation, sanitization, and access controls are in place for all file uploads.
+To protect against file upload vulnerabilities in Rails, ensure proper validation, sanitization, and access controls are in place for all file uploads.
 This may include:

-• Validating the file’s content type and extension
+- Validating the file’s content type and extension

-• Limiting the maximum file size
+- Limiting the maximum file size

-• Sanitizing the file’s name and metadata
+- Sanitizing the file’s name and metadata

-• Storing the uploaded files in a secure location with proper access controls
+- Storing the uploaded files in a secure location with proper access controls

 Conclusion

-In this article, we covered the basics of the Rails framework and its architecture, best practices for efficient web development, and specific security tips for pen testers and red teamers.
+This article covered the basics of the Rails framework and its architecture, best practices for efficient web development, and specific security tips for pen testers and red teamers.
 By understanding and applying these concepts, you can become a more effective Rails developer and a more formidable professional hacker.